jaericho/jaericho.github.io/_posts/2020-05-12-WTF-is-it-with-Linux-Part-2.md

 * Why not include a refresh button to avoid the reboot or crazy CLI?
 * Why not add an entry to `/etc/fstab` **during** the wizard?

 These issues are why I think Linux distros (other than Android) will never be a mainstream OS for consumers.
 Users don't want to go thru this crap.
+Normal people don't want CLI.
+Normal people want appliances, or at least GUIs.
 When I figured out what was going on with the disk all I could think was, *This would have been another call into the Help Desk.*

 ---